Drtabet/trial/WebApp.md

 On mobile press the OK button for app to load.
 On PC use mouse as you would your finger on a touch screen.

-For full Webapp without our website [press here!!!](https://burnsplastics.com/TempWebappV036/) (useful to bookmark for fast access)
+For full Webapp without our website [press here!!!](https://burnsplastics.com/TempWebappV036/) (useful to bookmark for fast access or fullscrean for mobiles)

-Discuss our app with us and give us feedback on our [Reddit Page](https://reddit.com/r/BurnsAndPlasticsApp), or email us directly.
 [Privacy policy](http://burnsplastics.com/privacy)